Axlefublr/harp/README.md

 Which is exactly where sections come in.
 You might want to group together a set of related registers, and separate them from other sets, in different sections.

 For example, I have a section `__harps`, in which the registers (named as singular letters a-z and A-Z) only have the file path set.
-So it's a set just file paths, that help me quickly jump to files, but not specific locations in those files.
+So it's just a set of file paths, that helps me quickly jump to files, but not specific locations in those files.

 I might want to have functionality where I *do* also store the line and number, so I can jump to specific file locations.
 So, I could name the section that contains them `__location_harps`.